 However, there’re multiple reasons that make this trend worthwhile.
 Let’s enumerate:

-- Next, illustrations don’t stick to reality.
-The power of imagination can turn browsing your website into an unforgettable journey.
+Next, illustrations don’t stick to reality.
+The power of imagination can turn to browse your website into an unforgettable journey.

-- Illustrations don’t get outdated quickly.
-Your investment into art will make your unique web presence remarkable for years.
+Illustrations don’t get outdated quickly.
+Your investment in the art will make your unique web presence remarkable for years.

 So, there are different ways you can amplify your brand and website design with custom illustrations.
 For some inspiration, spot different illustration styles in web design and try to choose the one that fits your website.

-The era of flat design is coming to its end.
+The era of flat design is coming to an end.
 Perhaps, the biggest evidence of this is the rebirth of the gradient.
-Of course, now you won’t see the comeback of web 2.0 clumsy relics.
+Of course, now you won’t see the comeback of Web 2.0 clumsy relics.
 The new gradients are subtle and skillfully executed.
-Moreover, they’ve adapted to 2018 graphic design trends and embrace both bright neon and relined subtle shades.
+Moreover, they’ve adapted to 2018 graphic design trends and embraced both bright neon and relined subtle shades.

 Let’s see an example.
 The designers behind NYC Pride pass the dynamic gradients test with flying colors.
 They sprinkled image overlays with color transition animations for extra flare.
 You can’t scroll the homepage.
 So, you end up playing with the gradients until you see all of them.
 And this is just the right time for you to get interested in what these guys actually do.
 Well done!